kinshuk4/MoocX/k2e/foreign-language/deutsch/A1.1/vocab/clothes-1.md

 # Englische Vokabeln – Alles rund um die Kleidung

+We use the word die Kleidung - the clothes, die Klamotten - daily clothes, die Sachen - the stuff/clothes.
+Sachen is generally used for stuff but manchmal (sometimes) used for clothes.

+der Pullover - der Pulli

+der Pullover sometimes has die Kapuze (the hood.)

+das T-Shirt

+die Mütze -

+Shoes are called der Schuhe, and hand gloves are wörtlich (literally) die Handschuhe and shoe we wear in house are callled die Hausschuhe.

+boots are not called der Schuhe but die Stiefel

+We wear die Blüse for job interview (das Bewerbungsgespräch - die Bewerbung is the application, gespräch is the conversation.)

+die Jacke

+on nech - das Tuch, when thick - der Schal

+die Hose - pants are singular in german

+skirt is der Rock.
+Belt is called der Gürtel.

 ### Die Kleidung – clothes

 In this blog we are looking at German vocabulary related to clothes.
 Below are 3 tables which split the vocabulary into masculine ‘der’ words, feminine ‘die’ words and neuter ‘das’ words.